KiwiSingh/Simple-Spam-Scripts/README.md

 ```console
 Undocumented evidence suggests that my client did nothing wrong, your honour.
 Arrr, we live in a lawless society anyway.
 ```
 Before you run the script, you're gonna need to install some modules, including OpenAI.
 You can do this using the provided `requirements.txt` file.
+This also install the required modules for the `retarded.py` script.

 ```console
 user@localmachine:~$ python3 -m pip install -r requirements.txt